jonnyreeves/chunked-request/README.md

 * `transport` - The transport used for the request (see `options.transport`)
 * `raw` - The underlying object used to make the request; typically an XHR or fetch response depending on the `transport` value.

+Failed connections will have a status code of 0.
 Note that the `onChunk` option should be used to process the incoming response body.

 #### transport (optional)
 A function which implements the following interface: